evelinamorim/CT-Coref-pt/README.md

 pip install -r requirements.txt
 ```

-* Update July 13th, 2023: Using virtual enviroment, in Ubuntu Linux, the transformers library was installed according
+* Update July 17th ,2023: Using the 4.30.2 version of transformers.
+So, there are some changes in the source code.
-to the instruction in this [link](https://github.com/huggingface/transformers/issues/2831#issuecomment-595486000).
-Also, the release
-employed is available in this [link](https://github.com/huggingface/transformers/releases/tag/v3.3.1).

-Follow the [Quick Start](https://github.com/NVIDIA/apex) to enable mixed precision using apex.
+* Follow the [Quick Start](https://github.com/NVIDIA/apex) to enable mixed precision using apex.

 #### Prepare the dataset